Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 Unearthed Ritual Bronze Vessel (Li Gui) with Inscriptions Carved inside Recorded the Battle of Muye that Perished Shang Dynasty, and the Establishment of the Zhou Dynasty — National Museum of China

-Flourishing and Expanding of the Empire Zhou
+Flourishing and Expanding of the Zhou Dynasty

 In the next half a century, the Zhou Empire defeated rebellions and kept developing.